-A form for reader's comments is provided at the back of this publication.
-If the form has been removed, comments may be addressed to IBM Nordic Laboratory, Publications Development, Box 962, S-181 09, Lidingö 9, Sweden.
+A form is provided at the back of this publication for readers' comments.
+If the form has been removed, comments may be addressed to IBM Nordic Laboratory, Product Communications, Box 962, S-181 09 Lidingo 9, Sweden.
 Comments become the property of IBM.

-©Copyright International Business Machines Corporation 1970, 1971, 1972
+© Copyright International Business Machines Corporation 1970, 1971, 1972, 1975